AdaTsanQin/COMP333/README.md

 # How to run code locally
 do the following things in the terminal:

 1. git clone git clone https://github.com/AdaTsanQin/COMP333.git

 2. cd COMP333

 do the following things outside of the terminal:

 3. open COMP333 file and click index.html to see the page

 # Notification by Ada Qin

-Mistakes and actions made while using Github:
+Mistakes and actions made while Ada Qin using Github:

 1. merge styles.css, login.html, and login_confirm.html into the main branch without a pull request.
 2. Part of feature/issue-27 has been changed under HaihanWang's account.
 The command d50efda bbdead5 d5e961d 74f5128 58f95ee bb2a1a8 is changed by Ada Qin under account 2274006014
 3. Because Python as the language was selected when the repo was created at the beginning, redundant files appeared.
 A line ".ds_store "was added to.gitignore and manually deleted.
 DS_Store file